dmbarbour/glas/docs/GlasProg.md

 * `(%macro Template)` - Template is an AST that locally contains `(%macro.arg K)` and other special elements for rewriting.
 The locality constraint forbids substitution across definition boundaries.
 * `(%macro.arg K)` - is substituted by the Kth AST argument to the constructor.
 This includes K=0 referring to the constructor, the macro definition, supporting anonymous recursion.
 * `%macro.argc` - is substituted by the count of AST arguments.
 * `(%macro.eval Localization ASTBuilder)` - after macro substitions, ASTBuilder should represent a pure, 0--1 arity program that returns a concrete AST representation (from namespace types) on the data stack.
-This AST is localized, replaces the eval constructor, and is then subjected to another round of macro substitutions.
+This AST is linked based on the Localization, replaces the eval constructor, and is then subjected to another round of macro substitutions.

 This model permits [non-hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro), leaving problems of hygiene to front-end syntax.
 Aside from these intermediate-language macros, we could also support text-based macros in a front-end syntax.